 No. Georgian College established a policy in 2001 ensuring a smoke-free environment in all college buildings.
 Smoking is allowed only in designated areas on the campus.

-There are a number of reasons a limit has been placed on the number of overnight guests allowed.
+There are several reasons a limit has been placed on the number of overnight guests allowed.
 Having guests in the building on a continual basis often leads to problems between roommates and other members of the residence community.
-And in fairness to all residents, the limit to overnight guests is to prevent non-residents from living in the tesidence at no cost.
+And in fairness to all residents, the limit to overnight guests is to prevent non-residents from living in the residence at no cost.
 Our goal is to create a strong community for everyone living in the residence and this limitation helps us achieve this goal.
 The Residence Community Living Standards are used to determine consequences for residents who violate the guest policy.

 Residents can apply at the front desk to stay during the winter break.
 You must submit your application prior to Dec.
 1 if you plan to stay for any part of the break.
 There is no additional charge for staying in residence during this time.